Akshit9/Flowers_Classification/README.md

 First, splitted the data into train and test wise making 20% for testing.

-Diving arrays values with 255, because the images are in between 255 of vectors
+Diving arrays values with 255

 Now, Using Convolution neural networks model is built